 Coating in Black Type III Hard Anodizing

 Our anodizing service does not include teardown & re-assembly of your parts, should that be required our normal armor’s fee’s apply.

-Already anodized parts that require re anodizing require much more processing and prep than normal, additional costs will be required due to the amount of prep required for these items.
+Already anodized parts that require re anodizing require much more processing and prep than normal and the old anodizing might not be removed fully due to the sealants or other chemicals leeching into the metal further than we can see, this creates “rust” looking spots. additional costs will be required due to the amount of prep required for these items.
 Parts coming to us from you still must be prepped by us even if you already de-gresed and blasted the parts as we must insure all parts are clean and ready for anodizing.

 We’re unable to offer our rush services for anodizing.
 Parts must be in house a minimum of 7 days prior to the first of the month when we make our runs to the anodizing firm.
 Lead time vary, but average 10-14 days once in queue at the Anodizer.